George H. Sharpe: Civil War military career

 Sharpe had joined the 20th New York State Militia Regiment, based in Kingston, after returning to the United States from his service abroad.
 By 1861, he had been commissioned to the rank of captain and had been elected to the command of Company B. After the Confederate attack on Fort Sumter in April, the regiment served on guard duty at Annapolis and Baltimore until July.
 His company was dissolved back in New York for lack of troops at the end of August and Sharpe returned to civilian life.

 Sharpe took up his practice of law again and pursued his interest in local Republican politics.
-But in July 1862, when President Lincoln issued a call for volunteers, the governor asked Sharpe to help raise a new regiment.
+However, in July 1862, when President Lincoln issued a call for volunteers, the governor asked Sharpe to help raise a new regiment.
 He did so and was appointed colonel of volunteers of the 120th New York Infantry.
 Sharpe and the regiment served in the defenses of Washington and from October onward with the Army of the Potomac.
 They participated in the Battle of Fredericksburg and the infamous Mud March in December but did not see heavy action.

 In January 1863, Maj.
 Gen. Joseph Hooker was appointed to command the Army of the Potomac and he sought to rebuild the army’s intelligence operation.
 In February, he selected Sharpe to command what became the Bureau of Military Information (BMI) and ultimately appointed him deputy provost marshal general of the Army of the Potomac, under Provost Marshal Brig.
 Gen. Marsena R. Patrick.
 Sharpe then built up the BMI staff of analysts, scouts and guides, and civilian support.
 By the time of the Army of the Potomac’s next major operation at Chancellorsville, in late April, Sharpe had obtained the service of three additional analysts and 24 scouts and guides.